NREL/pysam/README.md

 ## Pythonic Arguments
 1. Dictionary of values as argument to constructors [15]
 	- Mutable default arguments are evaluated once only at function definition time and then becomes a (mutable) property of the function.
 Always make all `PyObject*` references to default arguments `static`.
+	- Objects returned from PyArg_ParseTuple are borrowed, do not decrement reference count.

 ## PySAM Package